Love Gin? Looking for a gift for a gin loving friend, or just a treat for yourself? Here are five gins that you might not have heard of.

 The first gin I came across was Cucumber Gin* which is made by the English Drinks Company.
 They are a local brand, based just down the road from me in Shrewsbury.
 Cucumber Gin simply tastes of summer, with the sweet freshness of cucumber really complementing the delicate juniper base.
 It’s also an award winning gin, having won the 2016 International Wine and Spirit Competition (IWSC) Silver Award.

-This would be a perfect gin for a long cold G&T in the summer.
-And it’s especially summery when served with Qcumber sparkling water – Lyle tried a sample of that on its own and really enjoyed it.
+This would be a perfect gin for a long cold G&T in the summer, and it’s especially refreshing when served with Qcumber* sparkling water.

 Masons Yorkshire Gin – Lavender Edition